ldenisey/idea-openscad/README.md

 * code folding support
 * structure views
 * library support
-* actions for opening OpenSCAD and exporting model
+* context menu actions for opening OpenSCAD and exporting model
 * a color scheme close to the built-in OpenSCAD editor

 ## Configuration

 ### OpenSCAD executable

-OpenSCAD needs to be installed on your machine for the preview editor and the rendering and exporting actions.
+OpenSCAD needs to be installed on your machine for the preview editor and the context menu actions.

 The plugin will search for an OpenSCAD executable in standard installation paths at startup.